| The American Hungarian Federation®

-Ohio.
-The largest Hungarian-American umbrella organization in the United
+Ohio, AHF (Amerikai Magyar Szövetség or AMSZ in Hungarian) is the largest Hungarian-American umbrella organization in the United

-States, AHF is also among the oldest ethnic organizations in the country.
+States and among the oldest ethnic organizations in the country.

 AHF was established as an association of Hungarian societies, institutions